 The profit from the sale of the home in Las Vegas made it possible for Elaine and Lyle to purchase a beautiful, new, four bedroom, brick and native stone house in Denison.
-Phyllis Elaine truly loved this house, as it far surpassed any home that the couple ever thought they might have.
+Phyllis Elaine truly loved this house, as it far surpassed any home that the couple ever thought they might be able to afford.

-On March 18, 2012, Jesus and a host of angels took her by the hand and escorted her into Heaven to be with God throughout eternity.
+Very early on Sunday morning, March 18, 2012, a host of angels took her by the hand and escorted her into Paradise to be with her Lord Jesus and God throughout eternity.

 Peter E. Anderson (1913 - 1995)